 curl --limit-rate 100K http://testdomain.com/samplefile.tar.gz -O

-Curl is a powerful and widely used command.
-It’s useful when you’re dependent on the command line.
+cURL is a powerful and widely used tool, especially if you use the command line often.
 It has several options and supports multiple protocols.
-That’s a pretty great reason to learn this command!

-Remember, if you want to learn some advanced commands, simply refer to the manual that should be in all Unix versions:
+If you want to learn more about this command, refer to the built-in manual that is available with all Unix versions:

 We hope this tutorial helped you get started with cURL.
 Let us know how you plan to use this useful tool in the comments below.

 How to Check Disk Space on Linux